alfonsobries/vue-tailwind/README.md

 The VueTailwind components are meant to be customized with custom CSS classes that you can define when you install the library.

-Also, most of the library settings are configurable.
-Imagine that you have your own set of components configured for your very specific needs.
+Plus, most component settings are configurable, so using this library is like having your set components for your particular needs.

-- Define your design by defining custom default CSS classes for every part of the components.
+Define your components' look and feel by defining custom default CSS classes.
-- Add unlimited variants/states of every component for every single use case.
+- Add unlimited variants for every specific use case.
-- Override the default settings/props according to your needs.
+- Override the default value of the props according to your needs.
-- Create different versions of one component but with different settings.
+- Create different versions of one component but with different default settings.

 ## Installation